-South Dakota’s attorney general charged in fatal crash
+South Dakota’s AG charged with 3 misdemeanors in fatal crash

 Beadle County State Michael Moore, who helped with the case, said the Boever family had been told of the decision beforehand.

 “They obviously don’t like our decision in this case, but as we all know, victims don’t make this decision,” Moore said.
+Later, pressed by a reporter, Moore added: “I don’t feel good about it, but it’s the right decision.”

 Ravnsborg, who was elected to his first term in 2018, initially told authorities he thought he had struck a deer or another large animal as he drove home to Pierre from a Republican fundraiser late on Sept.
 12. He said he didn’t realize he had killed a man until he returned to the accident scene the next day.

-Note: This story has been corrected to delete an erroneous mention that Ravnsborg could face up to a year in jail; prosecutor said each of the three misdemeanors is punishable by up to 30 days in jail and a fine.